CIF Parser¶

 ,

-which contains the following fields (by default, they are all false or 0):
+which contains the following fields (by default, all are false or 0):

 prefer_pairs